misiektoja/lol_monitor/docs/troubleshooting.md

 `--set-riot-api-key`, `--set-smtp-password` and `--set-webhook-url` read the value hidden, which needs a terminal.
 In a script or a container write the dotenv file directly instead.

+### `The setup wizard needs an interactive terminal (TTY)`

+[`--setup`](setup-and-first-run.md#guided-setup) asks questions, so it needs a terminal to answer on.
+In a script or a container use `--generate-config` and edit the files instead.

+### `--setup requires a config destination`

+[`--setup`](setup-and-first-run.md#guided-setup) writes both files, so it cannot run with `--config-file none` or `--env-file none`.
+Give each one a writable path.

+### `Setup cancelled.
+Destination files were not changed`

+Ctrl+C during the questions, or choosing to discard the answers, ends setup without writing anything.
+Nothing reaches disk until you choose Save, so the previous configuration is still in place.
+An interrupt after the save says the setup is saved instead, and only skips the optional doctor run or launch.

 ### `The mail server settings are incomplete`

 `--set-smtp-password` signs in before it saves, so it needs `SMTP_HOST`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL` first.
 Fill those in, then run it again.